 Gases and gas mixtures are used in countless industrial applications.
-With gas mixers respectively gas blenders it is possible to produce these gas mixtures according to the required composition, instead of using premixed gases.
+With gas mixers respectively gas blenders you are able to produce these gas mixtures according to the required composition, instead of using premixed gases.
 This is particularly useful if you have high gas consumption, uses rare mixtures or the gas composition must change frequently.

 Gas mixers or gas blenders have been used for a long time and have proven themselves in countless applications.
-The technology is perfected and reliable.
-In line with the diverse applications, there is a wide range of gas mixers and gas metering systems, various mixing technologies and equipment classes, from portable gas mixers to complex gas mixing systems for central gas supplies.
+The technology is perfect and reliable.
+In line with the diverse applications, there is a wide range of gas mixers and gas metering systems.
+You can choose various mixing technologies and equipment classes, from portable gas mixers to complex gas mixing systems for central gas supplies.

 Leading supplier WITT-Gasetechnik offers a comprehensive range of gas mixers.

 Many typical mixtures of different gases for industrial applicationsare already available on the market as pre-mixed gases.
 But you can produce mixed gas individually – with gas mixers.
 The use of gas mixers offers numerous advantages over ready mixes: